spyder-ide/spyder-docs/doc/debugging.rst

 Debugging
 #########

-**Debugging** in Spyder is supported thanks to the following Python modules:
+**Debugging** in Spyder is supported through integration with the enhanced ``ipdb`` debugger in the :doc:`ipythonconsole`.

-* `pdb`: the Python debugger, which is included in Python standard library.

-* `winpdb`: a graphical frontend to `pdb`, which is an external package (in the :doc:`editor`, press F7 to run `winpdb` on the currently edited script).
+This allows breakpoints and the execution flow to be viewed and controlled right from the Spyder GUI, as well as with all the familiar IPython console commands.

 .. image:: images/debugging/debugging_console.png
    :align: center